 - Due to the difference in light paths between the flat-field lamp and the observed target the blaze function and interference fringe patterns are not fully corrected.
 At sufficiently high S/N this leaves residual patterns in the final spectrum at the scale of one order and at the scale of the inteference patterns. - When flat-fielding in pixel-pixel space (non-default option), the statistical error bars from the flat-field are not propagated properly in the optimal extraction.
 If the object S/N is very high (comparable to the flat-field S/N) this causes a systematic bias of the final spectrum error bars.
 For this reason the default value reduce.ffmethod=extract is recommended. - Line tilt correction (correcting for the fact that the dispersion relation depends on slit position) is not supported for 2d spectrum extractions, only for average/linear/optimal extractions. - The recipe uves_obs_scired reduces only the first provided science frame.
-To reduce several science frames, the recipe should be run several times. - If in the reduced spectra generated by the recipe uves_obs_scired are still present residual cosmic rays, we suggest the user to decrease the value of uves.reduce.kappa.
+To reduce several science frames, the recipe should be run several times. - If in the reduced spectra generated by the recipe uves_obs_scired are still present residual cosmic rays, we suggest the user to decrease the value of uves.reduce.kappa. - Sometimes, using uves_cal_wavecal.degree=5, the user may found artifacts (absorption lines appearing as doublets) in the merged spectrum.
+For this reason we set parameter default value to 4.
+The user may also leave the pipeline find the best polynomial degree to have the best wavelength calibration accuracy.
+This is possible by setting a negative value for the uves_cal_wavecal.degree parameter.

 Doc: VLT-MAN-ESO-19500-2965

-Issue: Issue 10.0
+Issue: Issue 12.0

-Date: Date 2007-12-18
+Date: Date 2008-11-28

-Page: 36 of 102
+Page: 34 of 93